Easy to make Crunchy-Dilly-Sun Pickles !

 1. First wash your pickles and Rinse your dill.

-3. Next Slice the pickles and onions, and using a small mandoline or hand slicer makes this very quick work.Â
+3. Next Slice the pickles and onions, If you have a small mandolin or hand slicer its makes it go quick!

 4. Now you simply Layer the sliced pickles and the onions into clean jars, along with dill and spices.